Austro-Italian ironclad arms race: The Imperial Austrian Navy responds

-While Austria continued to refuse to grant diplomatic recognition of the newly formed Kingdom of Italy, it could not continue to ignore the threat the Regia Marina's own naval expansion program, under the direction of Cavour, posed to the Austrian coastline.
-In response to the assembly of the Italian Formidabile class, Archduke Ferdinand Max personally ordered the construction of the Drache-class ironclads at the end of 1860.
-These ships, constructed by a Trieste-based shipbuilding firm, would be the first ironclad warships of the Imperial Austrian Navy.
-Austria had considered constructing ironclads before the Drache class, but the expensive cost of British shipbuilding offers in December 1858 led to the offers being rejected by Kontreadmiral (Rear Admiral) Ludwig von Fautz.
-However, the emergence of Italy's own ironclad program led to these concerns being rendered irrelevant in the face of the threat the Regia Marina posed.
+Austria could not ignore the threat the Regia Marina's naval expansion program posed to the Austrian coastline.
+In response to the assembly of the Italian Formidabile class, Archduke Ferdinand Max ordered the construction of the Drache-class ironclads at the end of 1860.
+Constructed by a Trieste-based shipbuilding firm, these would be the first ironclad warships of the Imperial Austrian Navy.
+Austria had considered constructing ironclads before this, but the excessive cost of British shipbuilding offers in December 1858 led to the offers being rejected by Kontreadmiral (Rear Admiral) Ludwig von Fautz.
+However, Italy's ironclad program led to these cost concerns being rendered irrelevant.

 The financial, logistical, and political hurdles Ferdinand Max had to overcome in order to construct the Drache class were enormous.
 Austria had recently lost Eugène Sandfort, the French-born shipbuilding director for the Imperial Austrian Navy, who had resigned his post during the Second War of Italian Independence.
-Usually, the Austrian Navy would simply place an order for the vessels with a foreign shipyard, but the falling value of the florin in the years immediately after the war meant that Ferdinand Max could not follow Cavour's lead and seek to construct the ships he needed in another country.
+Usually, the Austrian Navy would place an order for the vessels with a foreign shipyard, but the falling value of the florin in the years immediately after the war meant that Ferdinand Max could not follow Cavour's lead and seek to construct the ships he needed in another country.
 Ferdinand Max was thus forced to construct Austria's first ironclads using resources the Austrian Empire had on hand.
-While this project would no doubt be challenging, as Austria had never possessed any ironclad warships in the past, much less constructed one from scratch, the Archduke did have a few tools at his disposal for such an ambitious undertaking.
 The Navale Adriatico shipyard in Trieste was owned by the Austrian government at the time, while additional yards in the Austrian Littoral both had experience building engines which would be large enough to theoretically power the ironclads Ferdinand Max wished to construct.
 Inner Austria likewise possessed iron ore mines and ironworks necessary to make the armor for the warships.
 Furthermore, the Imperial Austrian Navy could also count on its own group of engineers to design the ships, as Ferdinand Max had dispatched a group of naval cadets, led by Josef von Romako, to study naval architecture in Copenhagen shortly before the war.